Platform MCP Server

 MCP is an open standard designed by Anthropic to help AI agents leverage trusted external data and tools.

 The MCP Server is a service hosted by Censys.
-The server is a beta feature that can be used by any Censys user with access to the API.
+The server can be used by any Platform user with access to the API.
 API calls executed via integration with the server count against your credit balance.

 Prerequisites